Prapthi564/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/10-Create a VM with PowerShell.md

     ![Screenshot of the Advisor All recommendations page. ](./images/az-900-103.png)

-1. Notice that from the **Alerts** in the left navigation pane, you can create alerts.
+1. Notice that from the **Alerts (Preview)** option in the left navigation pane, you can create alerts.

    ![](./images/az-900-104.png)